major0/builder/README.md

 	    <target>		Alternate config rules.
 The default config is
 				always read before processing alternate rules.

+	scripts/		The location of the build command and the builder subdirectory.

 	sources/		Source code repository holding source archives for various packages.
 Caches of SCM aquired sources are also stored within this path.
 The